WiLAN

 WiLAN is a technology development and intellectual property licensing company with headquarters in Ottawa, Ontario, Canada.
-WiLan licenses patent portfolios that it owns and also partners with owners of patent portfolios.
-WiLAN Labs conducts ongoing research and development into advanced wireless communication systems.
-WiLAN is the main subsidiary of Quarterhill Inc., which is listed on the Toronto Stock Exchange.
+In addition to collaborating with other patent portfolio owners, WiLan licenses its own portfolio of patents.
+Modern wireless communication methods are continuously researched and developed by WiLAN Labs.
+A publicly traded company on the Toronto Stock Exchange, Quarterhill Inc.'s principal subsidiary is WiLAN..

 History

 In 1992, Hatim Zaghloul and Michel Fattouche co-founded WiLAN after they developed together the Wideband Orthogonal Frequency Division Multiplexing (WOFDM), and Multi-code Direct-sequence Spread Spectrum (MCDSSS).
 Through WiLAN's efforts, the Federal Communications Commission (FCC) has allowed OFDM technology over the 2.4 GHz unlicensed ISM band for the Institute of Electrical and Electronics Engineers (IEEE) 802.11 standards.
 MC-DSSS (MultiCode-Direct-sequence Spread Spectrum) is central to high speed CDMA applications, the main technology currently used by many cellphone networks.

 In March 1998, WiLAN had its initial public offering.

 In November 1999, WiLAN and Philips invited companies to attend a meeting to form an alliance to promote the OFDM technology and its applications.
 WiLAN was a founding member of the WiMAX Forum together with Ensemble, CossSpan, Harris, and Nokia.

 From its founding in 1992 to 2000, WiLAN had success as interest and investment in the tech industry grew.
 However, in 2000, when the world's first tech bubble collapsed, WiLAN's fortunes changed.
 At the start of 2000, WiLAN's share price was at $80.
 By the end of that year, WiLAN's share price had dropped by 90 per cent.